 An Administrator is a person appointed by the Court to wind up the estate of the deceased when a person dies intestate (meaning that a person dies without leaving behind a will).
-The ‘Administrator’ is also appointed when testator (the deceased) has not mentioned the name of Executor in the will or executor named in the will dies before the testator or refuse to act as Executor.
+The ‘Administrator’ is also appointed when the testator (the deceased) has not mentioned the name of Executor in the will or executor named in the will dies before the testator or refuses to act as Executor.

 The following documents are required for opening an account of Executor or Administrator in banks.

 (a) For the opening of accounts of the Executors / Administrators, the applicant has to submit a letter of probate/letter of Administration issued by a competent court of law empowering them to act as Executor or Administrator.
 The duties and rights of Executors and Administrators are substantially the same.
 They differ only in the manner of their appointment.

 (b) Account Opening Form should be signed by all the Executors /Administrators if there is more than one Executor / Administrator – photographs of all Executors / Administrators have to be obtained and retained on Bank records.